 Everything is pointing in the direction of greater adoption and widespread usage of corrosion management systems.

 Everything is trending, even on the residential side, where smart buildings and smart homes and everything else communicates together and I think that's long term.
-I think that's going to be what we see with fire protection systems, fire alarm systems, building management systems, and corrosion management systems.
+I think that's going to be what we see with fire protection systems, fire alarm systems, fire systems maintenance and parts, building management systems, and corrosion management systems.
 They are all going to communicate, form a more efficient system and provide a lot more information to the building owner or property manager so they can catch [issues] before they become problematic."